Mariosyian/raspi_spotify/README.md

   * View currently playing track
   * Will append for:
     * previous / next track
-    * volume control
+    * volume control -- Spotify currently allows only for Desktop client support
     * device switching

 ## Weather Logging:
 * Use of SenseHAT for data gathering
 * MongoDB for data storage and access
-* Python and BeautifulSoup library to send data into website as live test
+* Python and <strike>BeautifulSoup</strike> requests library to send data into website as live test

 ## WebPage:
 * CSS and Bootstrap Framework for styling